Our focus on clients from the Middle East

 Regarding Germany, Shanda Consult may advise and support you in respect of

-- company acquisition (share deals and asset deals, mergers),
+- target company localisation and acquisition in Germany (share deals and asset deals, mergers),

 A special service of Shanda Consult is the localisation of possible Joint Venture partners from Germany and the EU for investment projects of clients from the Middle East countries.